Castle of Chios: Saint George's church

-Piyale Pasha, an Ottoman admiral, converted the west part of the church into the Eski ("Old") Mosque upon the Ottoman capture of the island in 1566.
-The mosque was reconstructed after 1881 earthquake and later became the contemporary church of Aghios Georgios.
+Aghiou Georgiou Frouriou (Saint George of the Fortress) Church is located on the main street of the castle, Aghiou Georgiou Frouriou street.
+There was initially a Byzantine church on the site, dating back to the 10th or 11th century.
+During the Genoese period the castle contained a parish church of San Giorgio, which gave its name to a district of the town and was extensively repaired and altered in 1520.
+Piyale Pasha, an Ottoman admiral, converted the building into the Eski ("Old") Mosque upon the Ottoman capture of the island in 1566.
+The mosque was reconstructed after the 1881 earthquake and later became the contemporary church of Aghios Georgios.